Code-Institute-Submissions/Chloe-O-C-O-O-K-Milestone-Project-3/README.md

 # Resolved Issues

 - When creating Procfile, I originally had typed 'web:python run.py' instead of 'web: python run.py'- this meant my Heroku app did not run and threw and Application Error, Cormac @ Code Institute spotted this and the issue resolved

+- By changing how the recipes are presented on the site, I was able to implement a modal for further defensive programming so it's less likely a user will delete their own recipe or profile by mistake

 - I added a function that allows users to delete their profiles, initally the user would be logged out and flashed a message telling them their profile had been deleted.
 However, through testing I discovered that you were still able to login using the 'deleted' user's credentials.
 I discovered this was due to a typo in the function, though it didn't throw and error - this now works correctly when changed to " mongo.db.users.remove({"username": username.lower()}) "